 The Department of Computer Science offers both Bachelor of Science and Bachelor of Arts majors in Computer Science and a combined Bachelor’s / Master’s program.
-It also offers joint majors with the Departments of Electrical Engineering, Mathematics, and Psychology.
+It also offers joint majors with the Departments of Economics, Electrical Engineering, Mathematics, and Psychology.

 Each program provides a solid technical education yet allows students to take the broad range of courses in other disciplines that is an essential part of a liberal education.
 As a result the total number of required courses is somewhat lower than at other schools.
 Some students use this freedom to complete a second major, such as Economics, Music, Political Science, or Theater Studies.